 Some groups and communities will experience greater climate impacts because of the because of social and economic inequalities that shape our wellbeing and affect our ability to respond or adapt to changing climate conditions.
 Marginalization, discrimination, and social isolation can limit access to supports and services.
 Limited income may mean fewer options to prepare for or recover from climate damage.
 These uneven risks should be central to the design of climate change action plans, so that the benefits of climate action spread equitably across the country.
 This includes specific consideration for ensuring that climate action is undertaken in ways that advance reconciliation between Canada and Indigenous peoples.

 In a large country like Canada, there are also regional differences in the impacts of climate change, and emission reduction and adaptation efforts.
-Regions most impacted by the transition away from fossil fuels should receive the support they need to secure a just transition.
-This includes attention to disproportionate impacts of climate change for northern, remote and coastal areas.
+Regions most impacted by the transition away from fossil fuels should receive the support they need to secure a fair transition.
+This includes attention to disproportionate impacts of climate change for northern, remote, and coastal areas.

 Reduce emissions AND adapt to climate risks

-Reducing emissions is critical – there are plenty of data confirming that.
-But designing and implementing measures to adapt to our changing climate is also essential in order to reduce costs for our economy, infrastructure, and our health.
-As was confirmed in a 2022 report from the Canadian Climate Institute, combining emissions reduction with adaptation measures can reduce the costs of climate change by as much as 75% – considerably more than through acting on emissions alone.
+Science confirms that reducing emissions is critical.
+But designing and implementing measures to adapt to a changing climate is also essential to reduce costs for our economy, infrastructure, and health.
+As outlined in a 2022 report from the Canadian Climate Institute, combining emissions reduction with adaptation measures can reduce the costs of climate change by as much as 75% — considerably more than through acting on emissions alone.

 Markets are powerful.
-The signals they send via the prices set for things we want, the supply of goods and services, or how they are taxed, all influence the choices we make about what and how much to consume.
-Market signals also provide incentives to purchase (or avoid) particular products based on how they affect things we care about – like our health, our pocketbook, or the environment.
-That’s why pricing pollution can motivate emitters to find cleaner options.
-It’s also why gas price increases are yielding numerous stories about people adapting to rising costs by driving less, taking transit more, or searching for more efficient vehicles.
+They influence our decisions about what — and how much — to consume by setting prices on things we want, levying taxes at different rates, and determining the available supply of goods and services.
+Market signals also provide incentives to purchase (or avoid) particular products based on how they affect things we care about — like our health, our pocketbook, or the environment.
+That’s why pricing pollution can motivate consumers and emitters alike to find cleaner options.
+It’s also why post-pandemic gas price increases yielded numerous stories about people adapting by driving less, taking transit more, or searching for more fuel-efficient vehicles.

-Together, our decisions as consumers can help to mobilize the market to prioritize a healthy environment for generations to come.
-At the same time, our decisions about where to put our votes can point political leaders towards the measures we want them to take to marshal the power of markets for climate action.
+Our decisions as individual consumers can help to mobilize the market to prioritize a healthy environment for generations to come.
+Our decisions as citizens about where to put our votes can signal to political leaders what measures we want them to take to marshal the power of markets for climate action.

-One of the critical steps we can take to harness the power of markets to combat climate change is ramping up expectations for polluters to pay for their pollution now, versus punting these costs down the road for younger and future generations to pay.
+One critical step we can take to harness the power of markets for climate health is ramping up expectations for polluters to pay for their pollution now, versus pushing these costs down the road for younger and future generations to pay.

-In 2021, the Supreme Court of Canada affirmed that pricing pollution is constitutional – partly in response to a court intervention by the Intergenerational Climate Coalition, led by Generation Squeeze.
-That decision paved the way for Canada to put in place a nationwide carbon pricing system, one that directs revenue back to Canadians, and that leaves room for provinces and territories to design the specific pricing approaches that work in their jurisdictions.
+In 2021, the Supreme Court of Canada affirmed that a federal price on pollution is constitutional — partly in response to a court intervention by the Intergenerational Climate Coalition, led by Generation Squeeze.
+That decision paved the way for Canada to keep in place a nationwide carbon pricing backstop that directs revenue back to Canadians in jurisdiction subject to the backstop, and leaves room for provinces and territories to design the specific pricing approaches that work in their jurisdictions.
 That’s a big step forward!

 As inflation and living costs rise, however, our commitment to pollution pricing is under pressure.
 Questions are being raised about whether cutting things like carbon and gas taxes can help to reduce prices for Canadians, making it more important than ever to affirm that we can’t solve the squeeze on our wallets by ignoring or scaling back action on the climate squeeze.
 Evidence confirms that the short- and long-term damage caused by climate change will have escalating impacts on affordability and our economy, making it short sighted to think reducing or eliminating pollution pricing is the answer to a financially or environmentally sustainable future for Canadians.
 Instead, we need action to raise the price on pollution to levels that will provide a strong enough market signal to incentivize Canadian households, businesses, industries, and governments to do our part to limit climate change to 1.5 degrees.

 As we raise prices on pollution, we should lower taxes on income for middle and lower earners.
 This tax shift will effectively ensure that things we don’t want (pollution) are taxed more while things we do want (labour and work) are taxed less.
 Income taxes could be lowered via cuts to tax rates, rebates (tax deductions or credits), dividends, or other similar mechanisms.
-The federal government's backstop plan for carbon taxation includes an income tax credit, an example of how we can pair market signals to reduce pollution and support productive paid work.
+The tax rebate included in the federal government's backstop plan for carbon taxation is an example of how we can pair market signals to reduce pollution and support productive paid work.